Online Counselling for Relationships

 • Feel more secure and confident in your relationships

-Our work together is collaborative and paced to support steady, meaningful change.
+Our work together is collaborative and paced to support steady, meaningful change that feels authentic to you.

 My approach

-I am a BACP registered counsellor offering online sessions to adults across the UK and the European Union.
+I am a BACP registered counsellor offering online sessions to adults across the UK, Europe, and internationally.
 I work integratively with a psychodynamic foundation, tailoring therapy to your individual needs.

 I believe the way we relate to others is closely connected to how we relate to ourselves.
 I also recognise that relationships are rarely about clear right or wrong answers, and part of the work can involve making sense of the more uncertain or “grey” areas of relating.